top of page

 SMIDGE (Social Media Narratives: Addressing Extremism in Middle-Age) is a Horizon Europe research project launched in March 2023 with a three-year duration.

-The project addresses the critical issue of online conspiracy theories, misinformation, and extremism, specifically focusing on individuals aged 45-65.
+The project examines how online narratives, including conspiracy theories and misinformation, spread and evolve, with a focus on individuals aged 45-65.

 Project Overview

 The SMIDGE project (Social Media narratives: Addressing Extremism in Middle Age) addresses the rise of extremist narratives, misinformation and conspiracy theories online.
 The project focuses on the middle-aged demographic (ages 45-65), who play influential roles in shaping political discourse and societal attitudes.
-This age group is highly engaged in social and political dynamics and holds considerable influence within their communities, families, and workplaces, making them a key demographic for addressing the spread of harmful content.
-SMIDGE is the first project of its kind to target this group specifically, recognizing their impact on wider societal trends.
+This age group is highly engaged in social and political dynamics and holds considerable influence within their communities, families and workplaces, making them a key demographic for addressing the spread of harmful content.
+Recognising their impact on wider societal trends, SMIDGE is the first project of its kind to explore how middle-aged individuals interact with online narratives and how their engagement can contribute to a healthier digital environment.

 SMIDGE employs an interdisciplinary approach, using social network analysis, content analysis and survey-based research to map out extremist discourses circulating online.
-The project is being conducted across six countries --Belgium, Denmark, Italy, Kosovo, Cyprus, and the UK-- to account for diverse national contexts.
-Co-created counter-narratives are being developed in collaboration with the target demographic to reduce the engagement of middle-aged individuals with extremist content.
-These narratives have been designed to resonate both cognitively and emotionally.
+The project is being conducted across six countries -Belgium, Denmark, Italy, Kosovo, Cyprus and the UK- to account for diverse national contexts.
+A key part of the initiative is the co-creation of counter-narratives in collaboration with middle-aged individuals, ensuring these messages resonate both cognitively and emotionally while fostering critical thinking and digital resilience.

 In addition to producing counter-narratives, SMIDGE is providing policy recommendations, training resources and educational tools for journalists, educators and security professionals.
 These resources equip key stakeholders with the knowledge and tools necessary to address the specific challenges posed by extremist narratives among middle-aged individuals.
-The project is also creating an open-access database of findings and materials to support ongoing efforts to counter extremism in Europe.
+The project is also creating an open-access database of findings and materials to support ongoing efforts to build a more informed and resilient digital society across Europe.

 Objectives